raspberrypilearning/code-a-carol/en/step_5.md

 Your intro probably sounds a little slow and sombre at the moment.
 You can change how it sounds by altering the speed (known as the 'tempo') and the instrument used to play the music.

-Did you notice this part of the music?
+Did you notice this symbol on the intro music?
+This is the speed the piece is supposed to be played at.

 ![120 BPM](images/120bpm.png)